 “Get out, criminal!”

 I crawled out and stood long enough for the guard to cover my head with the hood.
 I was being led through the building and finally forced to make an awkward climb up some wooden stairs to an interrogation room.

 I was put in a chair and my hood removed.
 The room was large.
 I sat at a small field table with a video camera on a tripod pointed at me.
 I momentarily combed my fingers through my hair for the sake of the shoot.
-My interrogator sat across from me, staring grumpily at the documents to his front.
-Behind him was a small window high up on the wall, which gave way to a blacked-out room.
+My interrogator sat across from me, staring grumpily at the documents in front of him.
+Behind him, high on the wall, was a small window, which gave way to a blacked-out room.